trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/netflow_vs_snmp.md

 | Routers       | Select any desired router                                                                 |
 | Interfaces    | Select any interface from respective router or select multiple interfaces for that router |

 Click on *Submit* option and you will see the SNMP vs Netflow chart for the interfaces you have selected.

 ![](images/snmp_vs_netflow_chart.png)

+*Figure: NetFlow and SNMP Chart Modules*

 You can also generate a report by clicking on the *Download* option.